aaronsky/aaronsky/content/posts/swiftpm-app-projects.md

 )
 ```

-Let's look at what this package manifest is expressing.
-It's declaring a minimum platform for all products in the package, iOS 15.0.
+Let's look at what this Package's manifest is expressing.
+It's declaring a minimum platform for all products in the Package, iOS 15.0.
 It's declaring a new iOS application product, with the arguments set as configured in Xcode.
 It declares a single executable target, `AppModule`, to be the primary target bundled into the product.
 Finally, it is imploring us not to edit this file manually, since it's intended to be managed by Xcode similar to a pbxproj.

 Xcode's fork of Swift Package Manager, available for inspection at `/Applications/Xcode.app/Contents/PlugIns/IDESwiftPackageCore.framework/Versions/A/Frameworks/SwiftPM.framework/`, contains the custom manifest types that make this all possible in a Swift Package.
 We can see the full definition of `.iOSApplication` in `AppleProductTypes.swiftmodule` (which I have edited to slightly-improve readability):